ashwinbhagavatula/heydj/README.md

 # HeyDJ
 A web application designed to enhance the music experience in bars and pubs by empowering patrons to influence the playlist.
 Have you ever found yourself wanting to hear a specific song at a venue but hesitated to approach the DJ?
-CrowdDJ eliminates this hesitation by allowing users to search for their favorite songs and upvote them.
+HeyDJ eliminates this hesitation by allowing users to search for their favorite songs and upvote them.
 The more upvotes a song receives, the higher it ranks in the queue, giving the DJ valuable insight into the crowd's preferences.

 ### Features
 - ### Song Upvoting